 Acquired 100 CCE points.

 Passed the CCE online examination and submitted a professional paper.
 A combined pass mark of 65% is required to achieve CCE status.

-Once CCE status is attained, a ‘Certified Credit Executive’ then needs to accumulate a further 30 points over 3 years to be re-certified as a CCE.
+Once CCE status is attained, a ‘Certified Credit Executive’ then needs to accumulate a further 30 points over the next 3 years to be re-certified as a CCE.
 Recertification occurs at 31 August.